Vasil Laçi

-Vasil Laçi, People's Hero of Albania, also referred to as Vasil Llaçi (15 September 1922 – 27 May 1941), was an Albanian patriot and anti-monarchist who attempted to kill Victor Emmanuel III, King of Italy and Shefqet Bej Vërlaci, Prime Minister of Albania after the occupation of Albania by fascist Italy.
+Vasil Laçi, also referred to as Vasil Llaçi (15 September 1922 – 27 May 1941), was an Albanian patriot and anti-monarchist who attempted to kill Victor Emmanuel III, King of Italy and Shefqet Bej Vërlaci, Prime Minister of Albania after the occupation of Albania by fascist Italy.

 Early life

 Vasil Laçi was born in the village of Piqeras in southern Albania near the city of Sarandë on 15 September 1922, son of Mihal Laçi and Vitori.
 His father died at the age of 30, while Vasil was still a child.
 He spent his childhood in Piqeras, where he studied in the local elementary school.
 In 1933-1935 he worked in Durrës as a stevedore.
 In 1936 he moved to Tirana, capital of Albania, after being invited to work there.
 The Italian invasion found him in Tirana.
 There he developed relations with patriotic groups, and helped several of their members escape from the Italian troops and police.
 He worked initially as a dishwasher, and later as a servant.
 His cousin Kolë Llaçi was member of the Communist Group of Korçë (where he had migrated) and died in September 1941 in the prison of Voskopojë after being arrested by the Italians.
 The Fascist military reports states that "Llaçi had communist ideas and he had been in contact with communist literature".

 Document of Fascist military authorities, accusing Vasil Laçi as a communist.
 Full name appears as Vasil Mihal Llaçi.